AjeshJhalli/bigshelf/README.md

 # Bigshelf

-Bigshelf is a traveller profile management system built with Deno.js, HTMX and PostgreSQL.
-It is still a work in progress.
+Bigshelf is a traveller profile management system built with Deno.js, Deno KV, HTMX and Azure AD B2C.